Delaware Ohio Divorce Attorneys

 5. Not Updating Your Will

 Once your divorce is finalized, you should immediately draft a new will.
 Now that you are single, you need to decide who inherits your property instead of your ex-spouse.
 You may leave it all to your children or decide portions of the estate go to other family and friends.
+Our experienced attorneys do not only have an extensive understanding of family law, but we can also assist with your estate planning needs, including updating your will, so your family’s future is fully protected.

 Other Delaware Practice Areas